TAX • 18 FEBRUARY 2021 • 3 MIN READ

 What are taxable goods and services?

-Services cover everything else besides goods and money – imagine things like consultations with a legal advisor or having your car repaired.
+Services cover everything else besides goods and money.
+Think of it as intangible items like a consultation with a legal advisor or having your car repaired by a mechanic.

-- Goods and services supplied by businesses that aren’t registered for GST (unless you’re purchasing a second-hand asset for your business, in which case you can claim the GST), along with exempt supplies such as:
+Goods and services supplied by businesses that aren’t registered for GST (unless you’re purchasing a second-hand asset for your business), along with exempt supplies such as:

 - Letting or renting a dwelling for use as a private home